 - Improved recognition of trauma related neuro-disability and sensory processing difficulties, and including autism and FAS, and training for professionals and agencies about the impact these issues may have on family life.

 - Adoption Support Fund and Match Funding, for all Special Guardian/Adopted Children throughout the UK, till the age of 24, if needed – we also feel that rigorous formal policy evaluation is needed of this fund, to see if it is sufficient and effective, and to identify potential gaps and problems.

 - Assessment of a child’s and family’s needs at placement by a paediatrician and psychiatrist, with recommendations

-- Use of language and terminology that is accurate and appropriately sensitive.
-We would prefer to see the term ‘child re entering care’, instead of disruption or breakdown, which are too loaded and can prevent consideration to reunification being given as an ultimate goal, achievable or not.
+- Use of language and terminology that is appropriately sensitive to the bereavement issues that are experienced when a child cannot live with their family.
+We would prefer to see the term ‘child re entering care’, instead of disruption or breakdown, which are too loaded and can prevent consideration to reunification being given as an ultimate goal, achievable or not – see .

 - Better financial support to take into account changing circumstances and challenges of parenting/caring from a distance.

 - Dialogue about reunification and models of support to be developed to bring about successful well supported reunification after care separations